pkgcloud/pkgcloud/docs/providers/openstack/network.md

 **Ports**

 #### client.getPorts(callback)
-Lists all ports that are available to use on your Openstack account
+Lists all ports that are available to use on your OpenStack account

 Callback returns `f(err, ports)` where `ports` is an `Array`